icasimpan/quicktasks_v2/README.md

 ~$ git push
 ```

 *Publish*

-Every change is auto-published via TravisCI and becomes accessible as https://ismael.casimpan.com/quicktasks/
+Every change is auto-published in Netlify and becomes accessible from https://quicktasks.ismael.casimpan.com/